Considerations when buying a powder coating oven

 With the above information in mind, we recommend that you play it safe and go for sober, conservative shades instead of something brighter – particularly if you want to get the maximum resale value.

 Remember that our team are on-hand to advise you, and will be able to address your questions and help in any way possible.
 You can reach us on 01706 363 555, or by email on sales@junair.co.uk.
-And, for more information on our processes, visit our Automotive Spraybooths page as well as our Paint Mixing page.

 In the meantime, stay tuned to our Guides section which has all the latest news and developments.